Add custom fields

 - Repeat the same for other test types, such as Gherkin Test, Test Suite, BDD Scenario, and Model Based Test.

-In the test's Details tab, the UDF field label will be available as a displayable field.
+In the test's Details tab, the UDF field label becomes available as a displayable field.
 For example: